Saturn's Seasonal Atmosphere at Northern Summer Solstice: Aerosol Variability

+Observations by Pioneer 11 in 1979, and Voyager 1 and 2 in 1980 and 1981, were limited in their spectral discrimination of vertical aerosol structure due to the use of broadband filters, yet they made important discoveries that are reviewed by \citet{09west} and more recently and more briefly by \citet{18fletcher_book}.
+Here we focus on the analysis of observations by the Hubble Space Telescope (HST) between 1991 and 2004, and Cassini observations between 2004 and 2017.
+The temporal and latitudinal coverage of a number of key investigations using these observations are displayed in Fig.\ \ref{Fig:sampling}.
 Relative to Voyager and Pioneer, HST observations provided more broadband and important narrow-band filters and sensitivity to methane band absorptions of different strengths, but were limited to low phase angles.
 Capabilities to constrain vertical structure were improved significantly by Cassini.
 Its Imaging Science Subsystem (ISS) provided better sampling of methane band absorptions at CCD wavelengths, with greatly enhanced spatial resolution and phase angle coverage relative to HST observations.
 Even more significant to aerosol investigations were observations by its Visual and Infrared Mapping Spectrometer (VIMS), an imaging spectrometer that covered wavelengths from 0.35 to 5.12 $\mu$m.
 Along with this greater range of wavelengths, VIMS provided a wider variety of methane absorption strengths, and access to thermal emissions by Saturn, the combination of which facilitated the probing of deeper cloud structures, identification of cloud compositions, and constraining the spatial variability of phosphine gas (PH$_3$).
 While the seasonal range of HST and Cassini observations offers great potential to characterise and understand seasonal variability in Saturn's aerosols, a comprehensive analysis including the full range of the spectral constraints offered by Cassini remains to be accomplished.
-Most recent efforts have focused on storms \citep{16oliva,13sromovsky, 16sromovsky, 18sromovsky_storm} and polar regions \citep{06sanchez,18sanz-requena, 20sanchez_hex, 20sromovsky_poles, 20sromovsky, 21sromovsky}, with limited latitudinal and temporal sampling, and only one Cassini study \citep{21sromovsky} has combined both simultaneous coincident visual and near-IR constraints, using both reflected sunlight and thermal emission to constrain aerosol structure models in the north polar region.
+Recent efforts have focused on storms \citep{16oliva,13sromovsky, 16sromovsky, 18sromovsky_storm} and polar regions \citep{06sanchez,18sanz-requena, 20sanchez_hex, 20sromovsky_poles, 20sromovsky, 21sromovsky}, with limited latitudinal and temporal sampling, and only one Cassini study \citep{21sromovsky} has combined both simultaneous coincident visual and near-IR constraints, using both reflected sunlight and thermal emission to constrain aerosol structure models in the north polar region. \adjustfigure{100pt}